microscaler/tinkerbell/docs/mdbook/src/whitepapers/Tinkerbell_Concept.md

 ## 🚀 **Conclusion and Next Steps**

-Your approach to running **tinkerbell** as a continuously active, memory-persistent daemon with dual interfaces (filesystem socket + REST/gRPC) sets the stage for a robust, flexible, and context-rich system.
+Your approach to running **tiffany** as a continuously active, memory-persistent daemon with dual interfaces (filesystem socket + REST/gRPC) sets the stage for a robust, flexible, and context-rich system.

 The immediate actionable steps are: